A leader needs an effective leadership style to get extraordinary achievements from ordinary people.

 The idea is to inspire your team and make them happy.

 According to a 2017 study, happy workers are 10% more productive at work, which means that by merely motivating your employees, you can make a better profit.

-Some of the most successful entrepreneurs we know have always attributed their business success to their team.
+Some of the most successful entrepreneurs we know have always attributed their business success to their teams.

-The late Steve Jobs once stated that, “Great things in business are never done by one person.
+The late Steve Jobs once stated that “One person never does great things in business.
 They’re done by a team of people.”